iprokit/service/README.md

 LOG_PATH='/user/logs'
 ```

-Congratulations!!! you have successfully created your first Hello ProMicro Service.
+Congratulations!!! you have successfully created your first Hello Micro Service.

 # Hero Service
 Lets create a hero service with CRUD API that responds to HTTP client and queries data from RDB(MySQL) Database.